hphelion/documentation/commercial/GA1/commercial.install-GA-JSON.md

 A user who is installing HP Helion OpenStack can enter all required environment variables using a JSON (JavaScript Object Notation) file that comes with the installation package.

-The installation package contains a number of JSON files.
-You need to be concerned with only one of two, depending upon your install environment: `kvm-custom-ips.json` or `esx-custom-ips.json`.
-The files are located in the `/tripleo/config` directory after the installation package is extracted.
+This file will be used to conduct operations such as adding or removing a node and integrating block storage.
+Make sure this file is preserved for future use.

 You do not need to be able to create JSON files or need to understand how it functions.
 JSON is human-readable format contained in a text file for storing information that can be used to transfer data between servers.

-This file will be used to conduct operations such as adding or removing a node and integrating block storage.
-Make sure this file is preserved for future use.
+The installation package contains a number of JSON template files.
+You need to be concerned with only one or two, depending upon your install environment: `kvm-custom-ips.json` or `esx-custom-ips.json` `esx-custom-ips-vlan.json`.
+The files are located in the `/tripleo/config` directory after the installation package is extracted.

+Refer to [JSON Environment File Deployment Scenarios](/helion/openstack/install/envars/deploy/) to determine which template file is best for your environment.

 ## Editing the JSON file